jdavidrcamacho/Gedi/README.md

 sampler.run_mcmc(p0, runs)
 ```

-Once again we use the sum of an *ES kernel* with a *WN kernel* to fit to our data, since our data comes from a sinusoidal model.
+Once again we use the sum of an *ESS kernel* with a *WN kernel* to fit to our data, since our data comes from a sinusoidal model.
 With our MCMC complete we can now plot the results to check visually if we had convergence in our hyperparameters.

 ```
 fig, axes = pl.subplots(4, 1, sharex=True, figsize=(8, 9))